kdz/ebohub/D_Q1.md

 ### EboHub ###

-EboHub is an online web-based application to assist health-care workers, patients, and administrators coordinate disease surveillance and management on the frontlines of the battle against Ebola.
+EboHub is an cloud-based application to assist health-care workers, patients, and administrators coordinate disease surveillance and management on the frontlines of the battle against Ebola through SMS and web interfaces.

 ### The Problem and Constraints ###